New England Female Medical College: Foundation

 The main motivation for the school’s foundation was the belief that male physicians should not generally assist in childbirth.
 Founder Samuel Gregory saw what he called "man-midwifery" as unnatural and improper and believed that women should be given formal medical education in order to become certified midwives and attend to their own sex.

 Gregory argued that the U.S. was the only country in the world where women were dependent on men for aid in childbirth and that male midwives caused unnecessary embarrassment to women.
 He advocated for midwifery to become a feminine occupation exclusively in the hands of women.
 At the time, there was increasing support for the idea that, by dividing medical labors between the sexes (particularly giving women the role in childbirth), different departments could be more efficient and effective.
-Gregory argued that midwifery was a simple, mechanical routine that was acceptable for women, but beneath male physicians, and that men should be happy to hand it off to women and dedicate their time to other medical fields where they would be able to employ their full mental capacity.
+Gregory argued that midwifery was a simple, mechanical routine that was acceptable for women.
+Furthermore, that it was beneath male physicians, and that men should be happy to hand it off to women and dedicate their time to other medical fields where they would be able to employ their full mental capacity.

 Additionally, Gregory believed that females would be more likely to avoid using drugs and medical instruments during childbirth, and instead allow for nature to run its course while comforting patients, which he thought would lead to fewer fatalities during childbirth.

-Although it was seen as controversial, Gregory drew support for the establishment of the first female medical college with the help of Lemuel Shattuck and Harriet Beecher Stowe, the Female Medical Education Society, which wanted to provide education for women to become midwives, nurses and physicians, and the public belief that women were well adapted for being midwives as a result of their feminine nature.
+Although it was seen as controversial, Gregory drew support for the establishment of the first female medical college with the help of Lemuel Shattuck, Harriet Beecher Stowe, the Female Medical Education Society, and the public.
+The Female Medical Education Society wanted to provide education for women to become midwives, nurses, and physicians, and the public belief was that women were well adapted for being midwives as a result of their feminine nature.